Before we talk testing, let’s talk about the HPV vaccine

-The Pap test has been in use for nearly 100 years.
-A Pap test looks for abnormal cells growing on the cervix that can be early signs of cancer.
+The Pap test has been in use for around 80 years; it looks for abnormal cells growing on the cervix that can be early signs of cancer.
 A healthcare provider collects cell samples from your cervix and sends the sample to a laboratory for examination under a microscope by a trained professional.
-However, a normal Pap result does not always mean cancer free: up to one-third of cervical cancers occurred in women with a normal Pap.6,7
+However, a normal Pap result does not always mean cancer free: up to one-third of cervical cancers occurred in women with a normal Pap.10,11

 An HPV test vs. the Pap test: deciding what’s right for you

 You and your healthcare provider can discuss which cervical cancer screening test is right for you.
 Medical guidelines offer different ways that the HPV and Pap tests can be used depending on a number of factors such as the patient’s age and medical history.
 Different countries will make decisions around guidelines specific to their local decision-making and implementation process.

 In the U.S. it is recommended that women start cervical cancer screening at 21 years of age.
 Most health plans cover checkups, which would include a Pap test.
 In the U.S., the Affordable Care Act (ACA) encourages health plans to cover high-risk HPV testing for women who are 30 years of age and older in addition to the Pap test.

 |21 - 29||Pap test every 3 years|

 |30 - 65||Pap test every 3 years OR